 Ely to Kings Lynn

 The town of Kings Lynn is to north of Cambridge and is at the mouth of the River Ouse as it enters the Wash.
-Kings Lynn is a port which used to have a had a lot of rail traffic to and from the docks but this has now stopped.
+Kings Lynn is a port which had a lot of rail traffic to and from the docks.

 Kings Lynn railway station is on the Great Eastern main line from Cambridge This line is now called the Fen Line.
 Overhead wires electrified at 25 kV AC were put in when the line from Cambridge to Ely was electrified.